cf7/cf7/README.md

 However, I've finally moved back to Los Angeles and am ready to dive back into the world of software development!

-It would be awesome if I could not only gain more full stack experience but also do so in the service of those less fortunate.
+It would be awesome if I could not only gain more full stack experience but also do so in the service of those less fortunate by working for an organization that makes an impact.
 Fortunately, I already have a bit of full stack experience from my main app development project: [SPY Database](https://github.com/cf7/SPY).
+The SPY Database was my undergraduate thesis project and the reason I didn't eat or sleep for 12 months.
+I was fortunate to partner with Safe Place for Youth, a youth homeless services organization based in Venice, CA, to implement a database-driven web application for their staff and case managers.
+(You can read about the project description [here](https://github.com/cf7/SPY/blob/master/docs/Project_Proposal.md).)

+Like many senior-year-of-undergrad projects, it was a complete flop, but as we developers like to say, "Fail early and fail often!"